Remote-Sensing-Systems/RSS-SMAP-V5.0-L2C-Science-Grade/README.md

 # Remote Sensing Systems Science Grade SMAP V5 L2C Processing Algorithm

-This document was written to illustrate how users can run the Remote Sensing Systems Soil Moisture Active Passive (SMAP) Version 5 (V5) Level 2C (L2C) science-grade processing algorithm for sea-surface salinity (SSS) retrievals.
+This document was written to illustrate how to run the Remote Sensing Systems Soil Moisture Active Passive (SMAP) Version 5 (V5) Level 2C (L2C) science-grade processing algorithm for sea-surface salinity (SSS) retrievals.
 The science-grade processing algorithm is meant to be a user-friendly simplification of the full RSS SMAP V5 L2C processing code.

 The science-grade code contains both the forward model (i.e., the calculation of 'expected' brightness and antenna temperatures) and the 40-km salinity retrieval algorithm, which is, effectively, and inversion of the forward model.
 The smoothing to 70-km and the SMAP SSS uncertainty estimation are not contained in this package (although these are both available as part of the release of the full L2C processing code).
 For more information on the full RSS SMAP SSS V5.0 retrieval algorithm and forward model, please see the [NASA/RSS SMAP Salinity Version 5.0 Validated Release ATBD](https://data.remss.com/smap/SSS/V05.0/documents/SMAP_NASA_RSS_Salinity_Release_V5.0.pdf).